erc-dharma/tfc-khmer-epigraphy/README.md

   * `git push`
       + this needs to be done if you have done `git commit`, for others to get your changes with a `pull`
   * `git checkout -f`
-      + this helps to get out of the problem ‘Your local changes to the following files would be overwritten by merge’
+      + this helps to get out of the problem ‘Your local changes to the following files would be overwritten by merge'
-      + To exit Vim:
-        * Press the esc key to escape the edit mode
-        * Type ":q", don't forget the `:`.
       + do `git pull` after this

+### If your regular command line screen suddenly changes
++ This may happen if you forget to type `-m "..."` during a `git commit`, or if you forget to do a `git pull` before a `git add git commit`.
++ __Don't do anything else than this__: type `:q` and `ENTER`
++ It will allow you to quit the strange screen and return to the normal command line screen

 ### Desktop Users
 + Open the Github Desktop